adgarciaar/NumericalAnalysis/Simulador modelo Hodgkin-Huxley/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/adgarciaar/NumericalAnalysis/blob/master/Simulador%20modelo%20Hodgkin-Huxley/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Adrián García**
 * **Juan David Rodríguez**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License